Tracking, Reporting, and Paying Unclaimed Bottle Deposits

 The deposit initiator is the first distributor or manufacturer to collect the deposit on a beverage container sold to any person in Vermont.
 The deposit initiator is responsible for filing and remitting.

-Deposit initiators must be registered with the Vermont Agency of Natural Resources (ANR) before they can file the quarterly report electronically and to pay any amount due to the state electronically.
-If the deposit initiator does not have a registration ID, please go to the Department of Environmental Conservation's website and create a new account.
+Deposit initiators must be registered with the Vermont Agency of Natural Resources (ANR) before they can file the quarterly report electronically and are required to pay any amount due to the state electronically.
+If you, the deposit initiator, do not have a registration ID, please visit the Department of Environmental Conservation's website to register your company.

 How to File

-Remit to the Department of Taxes the abandoned beverage deposits from the previous quarter beginning with the fourth quarter (October-December) of 2019.
-Deposit Initiators may file electronically each quarter using myVTax.
+Deposit Initiators may file electronically each quarter with myVTax.
 When filing electronically use myVTax form ABD-614, Abandoned Beverage Container Deposit Remittance.
-Filings will be due on the 25th of each month after the end of the quarter (January, April, July, October), in line with other quarterly tax filings to the Department of Taxes.
+Filings will be due on the 25 of each month after the end of the quarter (January, April, July, October), in line with other quarterly tax filings to the Department of Taxes.

 Forms and Instructions